 Located on the northeast corner of Tomahawk Lake, Tomahawk Park contains the only public boat launch for the two lakes.
 Sand Bar is typically land-locked from Tomahawk Lake; however, during periods of high water (as they currently are), the lakes become connected when the narrow sand bar between the two lakes floods.
 This sand bar is privately owned, but during times of low water, it is commonly used as a portage to gain access from Tomahawk to Sand Bar with small watercrafts.
 There are several additional plots of land owned by the Town of Barnes that can be used to access Tomahawk Lake, but there are no active plans to develop these sites into boat launches.
+In addition, there are several private boat launching sites located on Sand Bar Lake.

 All recreation activities in both lakes can be hindered by EWM.
 Additionally, these lakes may serve as a source point of EWM to other waterbodies if boats and trailers are not properly inspected.
-Therefore, management of this invasive species is necessary to allow full recreational use of the lakes and prevent further spread into un-infected lakes.
+Case in point, Figure 2 shows photos taken on June 14, 2022 on the dock that is in place at the Tomahawk Lake public boat landing.
+EWM covers the entire area, except for the concrete pad that forms the ramp of the boat landing.
+These photos are representative of what the beds of EWM looked like along most of the north shoreline of Tomahawk Lake in June 2022.
+Some level of management of this invasive species is absolutely necessary to allow full recreational use of the lakes and prevent further spread into un-infected lakes.